stmilne/icds_docs_v2/docs/packages/anaconda.md

 | `conda env create –f env_name.yml` | Loads an environment from a file |

+## Anaconda in batch scripts

+To initialize Anaconda for use in batch scripts, your `.bashrc` file must be executed.
+This can be done in one of three ways:

+- `source ~/.bashrc`  executes your `.bashrc` file;
+- load your environment with `source activate <environmentName>`;
+- begin your script with `#!/bin/bash`, which executes your `.bashrc` file.

 ## Example: R packages

 To use Anaconda to manage the installation of R, first load its module: